 Also, if there is swelling in any muscle, it is recommended NOT to apply pressure with the roller directly.

-How to Foam Roll the Shoulders and Lats
+How to Foam Roll Out the Shoulders and Lats

-What’s your Top Pick for Foam Roller for Shoulders and Neck Pain?
+What’s your Top Pick for Foam Roller for Neck and Shoulder Pain?

 However, one of our top picks is the Rumble Roller.
 It’s very firm, but it has nubs on it that help to make it less painful.
 They also assist the roller with getting into all those little nooks and crannies.